VGzsysadm/PS_mailer_alert/README.md

 # Powershell Mailer Alert

-Short script for send an email when a your host lose the ping from a remote host.
+Short script for send an email when your host loose the ping from a remote host.

 ## Getting Started